-From the platform Women of the World We think it is a step forward that teleworking has finally been regulated in Spain, due to its urgent and necessary nature for families, at least through the Council of Ministers, although the ideal would have been through parliamentary procedure to submit it to debate and public opinion.
-Due to our great involvement in the matter and in the light of our recently published report, we have carried out a brief analysis of the legal issues that have aroused our most interest.
+From the platform Women of the World we think it is a step forward that teleworking has finally been regulated in Spain, due to its urgent and necessary nature for families, at least through the Council of Ministers, although the ideal would have been through parliamentary procedure to submit it to debate and public opinion.
+Due to our great involvement in the matter and in the light of our recently published report, we have made a brief analysis of the legal issues that have aroused our interest.

-The declarative part of the regulation speaks of the "genuine right to reconcile family life through the use of flexible forms of work, including distance working formulas".on the basis of EU Council Directive 2019/1158 on reconciling family and working life for parents and carers.
+The declarative part of the regulation speaks of "the genuine right to the reconciliation of family life through the use of flexible forms of work, including remote work formulas".based on EU Council Directive 2019/1158 on the reconciliation of family and professional life for parents and caregivers.

-This is only a statement of intent, as no specific measures are taken throughout the legislation to ensure that workers with children under the age of eight have a preferential right to request flexible working arrangements to devote themselves to their caring duties, as required by European legislation.
+This is only a declaration of intent since, throughout the legislation, no specific measures are adopted to ensure that workers with children under eight years of age have a preferential right to request flexible working arrangements to devote themselves to their care obligations, as established by European regulations.

-In the same vein, the Government boasts with this norm that "progress is being made in the fulfilment of target 8.5 of the 2030 Agenda for Sustainable Development, that is, to achieve full and productive employment and decent work for all women and men, (?) as well as equal pay for work of equal value...".
+In the same vein, the Government boasts with this norm that "progress is being made in meeting target 8.5 of the 2030 Agenda for Sustainable Development, i.e., achieving full and productive employment and decent work for all women and men, (...) as well as equal pay for work of equal value."

-We remind you that the so-called wage gap is a fallacy, since women earn the same salary for the same work as a person of the opposite sex.
-The lower pay for women in the long term is mainly due to the fact that women tend to give up their professional career in favour of enjoying their maternity, choosing shorter working hours, opting for leaves of absence, preferring part-time jobs, and rejecting promotions and promotions to take care of their young children.
+We would like to remind you that the so-called wage gap is a fallacy, since women earn the same salary for the same work as a person of the opposite sex.
+The lower pay for women in the long term is mainly due to the fact that women tend to give up their professional careers in favor of enjoying their maternity, choosing shorter working hours, opting for leaves of absence, preferring part-time jobs, and turning down promotions and promotions to take care of their young children.

-Going into the normative part, the second chapter of the regulation is dedicated in its articles to explain the voluntariness, the reversibility, the written agreement and its consequent modifications always agreed by both parties.
-Two rules stand out in this section, which are interesting for the family perspective that WoW intends this rule to reflect in Spain and the rest of the countries in the world.
+Going into the normative part, the second chapter of the regulation is dedicated in its articles to explaining voluntariness, reversibility, the written agreement and its consequent modifications always agreed by both parties.
+Two rules stand out in this section, which are interesting in view of the family perspective that WoW intends this regulation to reflect in Spain and the rest of the countries in the world.

 On the one hand, Art.
-4 dedicated to equal treatment and opportunities and non-discrimination establishes the following: in its third paragraph it refers to non-discrimination on the grounds of sex by the company either directly or indirectly; in its fourth paragraph it talks about the necessary measures against various types of harassment; and in its fifth paragraph it mentions that people who work remotely have the same rights regarding conciliation and co-responsibility as those who work in the office, such as, for example, the right to adapt the working day, so that work does not interfere with personal or family life.
+4, dedicated to equal treatment, equal opportunities and non-discrimination, establishes the following: in its third paragraph, it refers to non-discrimination on the basis of sex by the company, either directly or indirectly; in its fourth paragraph, it talks about the necessary measures against various types of harassment; and in the fifth, it mentions that people who work remotely have the same rights regarding conciliation and co-responsibility as those who work in the office, such as the right to adapt the working day, so that work does not interfere with personal or family life.

-The final part of the regulation mentioned in the previous paragraph contradicts the autonomous and concerted spirit of the agreement between worker and company?
-Why is the Government so obsessed with imposing a single form of conciliation in society when the aim of regulating teleworking is to facilitate that parents have the margin to choose how and where to work and at the same time to organize the distribution of tasks in their home according to their own priorities and needs?
+The final part of the regulation mentioned in the previous paragraph contradicts the autonomous and concerted spirit of the agreement between worker and company... why so much obsession on the part of the Government in imposing a unique form of conciliation in the society when what it is about regulating telework is to facilitate that the parents have margin to choose how and where to work and at the same time to organize the distribution of tasks of their home according to their own priorities and needs?